 - Meanwhile, make the vinaigrette by whisking together balsamic vinegar, 1 teaspoon of maple syrup, and olive oil.
 Add salt and pepper to taste.

-- To build the salad, first dress the mache and/or spinach greens with about half of the dressing in a large salad bowl—add more dressing if it seems dry.
+- To build the salad, first dress the spinach greens with about half of the dressing in a large salad bowl—add more dressing if it seems dry.

 - Add quartered figs and crumbled blue cheese.